 Evidence has shown that implementing multiple low-burden policies is the most effective way to increase SNAP participation among eligible families.
+Recertification intervals of at least 12 months is xvii Broad-based categorical eligibility is a policy allowing households or individuals to automatically qualify for SNAP if they have already been deemed eligible for other means-tested public programs such as Temporary Assistance for Needy Families (TANF).

-Recertification intervals of at least 12 months and simplified income reporting are two of the most promising policies that states can adopt.
-States can also choose to remove the in-person interview requirements, change the timing of SNAP interviews, allow online applications, or invest in call centers and outreach, but more research is needed to understand the effectiveness of these policies on their own.
+the most promising individual policy that states can adopt.
+States can also choose to remove inperson interview requirements, implement casebanking, change the timing of SNAP interviews or increase timing flexibility, implement simplified income reporting, allow online applications, or invest in call centers and outreach, but more research is needed to understand the effectiveness of these policies on their own.